giantswarm/giantswarm-js-client/docs/AppsApi.md

 <a name="modifyClusterApp"></a>
 # **modifyClusterApp**
-> V4App modifyClusterApp(authorizationclusterId, appName, opts)
+> V4App modifyClusterApp(authorization, clusterId, appName, opts)

 Modify an app